Getting Married In The Maldives - Maldives Wedding Guide

 The white sand beaches of the Maldives contrast brilliantly among the azure waters.
-These are some of the most beautiful and sought after beaches in the world.
-The magnificence of Maldivian beaches are what makes them such a perfect location for a wedding ceremony.
+These are some of the most beautiful and sought-after beaches in the world.
+The magnificence of Maldivian beaches is what makes them such a perfect location for a wedding ceremony.

-The resort islands are very relaxed and casual dress is the norm, however beachwear is not acceptable in the restaurants on resort islands or away from the resorts.
-Guests will be asked to cover up if they enter a restaurant in swimwear, see-through cover ups, or sarongs made from sheer fabric.
+The resort islands are very relaxed and casual dress is the norm, but beachwear is not acceptable in the restaurants on resort islands or away from the resorts.
+Guests will be asked to cover up if they enter a restaurant in swimwear, see-through cover-ups, or sarongs made from sheer fabric.
 Topless sunbathing is against the law.